 Economics or Business Concept

 The comparative advantage is more of an economics concept and helps to facilitate trade between two nations.
 In contrast, competitive advantage is more of a strategic management concept.
 This is because it helps companies to beat the competition.
-Many experts, however, argue that a nation can have both, a competitive advantage as well as a competitive advantage.
+Many experts, however, argue that a nation can have both, a competitive advantage as well as a comparative advantage.

-What They Indicate?
+What do They Indicate?

-Comparative advantage helps in understanding patterns and gains from trade.
+Comparative advantage helps in understanding patterns and gains from international trade.
 This could be due to the availability of natural resources, skill set, etc. On the other hand, competitive advantage explains which companies or countries are in a better position to win the competition.